Business Writing Training Cost

 Free Introductory Business Writing Course Online

-If you’re teetering on the verge of taking a business writing class but aren’t quite sure about taking the leap, you might want to consider a free online course.
-You can’t complain about the price and have nothing to lose.
-Udemy, for instance, offers a free “Better Business Writing in 35 Minutes” video that is designed to improve your skills quickly (and to tempt you to take one of Udemy’s more in-depth paid classes).
-Coursera offers an audit-type free option for its writing classes as well.
+If you’re on the verge of taking a business writing class but aren’t quite sure, consider a free online course.
+You can’t complain about the price, and you have nothing to lose.
+Udemy, for example, offers a free “Better Business Writing in 35 Minutes” video designed to improve your skills quickly (and to tempt you to take one of Udemy’s more in-depth paid classes).
+Coursera offers a free audit-type option for its writing classes as well.

 Those are only the tip of the iceberg.
-Type “business writing” into the YouTube search box, and you’ll come up with a modest plethora of videos that range in duration from a few minutes to an hour and a half.
-Some of these are better than others: with some of them, you get what you pay for, and with others, you can come away with a lot of good practical advice that might make you decide to take a more structured class.
+Type “business writing” into the YouTube search box, and you’ll find a modest plethora of videos ranging in duration from a few minutes to an hour and a half.
+Some of these are better than others: with some, you get what you pay for; with others, you may gain practical advice that might prompt you to take a more structured class.

 Read more about free business writing videos and online tutorials.